tamu-edu/it-cloud-docs/src/cps/email/dmarc.md

 ## DMARC Requirements

-All subdomains will inherit the root 'tamu.edu' dommain's DMARC policy.
-All outgoing mail or mail sent from third party mailers including cloud applications, will need to pass DMARC to ensure deiliverability.
+All subdomains will inherit the `tamu.edu` DMARC policy.
+All outgoing email, including email sent from third parties like cloud-hosted applications and marketing platforms, is required to pass DMARC to ensure deiliverability.

 ## Check a DMARC Record

-Subdomains will not have DMARC records, but will inherit from the root 'tamu.edu' domain.
-To look up the 'tamu.edu' domain's DMARC record:
+Subdomains will not have DMARC policies of their own, but will inherit from the root `tamu.edu` policy.
+To look up the `tamu.edu` DMARC record:

 1) Open a console or command line on your computer.
 2) Type `nslookup -q=txt _dmarc.tamu.edu`.